Leica M Typ 240 vs Pentax K-1

-The Leica M (Typ 240) and the Pentax K-1 are two enthusiast cameras that were revealed to the public, respectively, in September 2012 and February 2016.
+The Leica M (Typ 240) and the Pentax K-1 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and February 2016.
 The M Typ 240 is a rangefinder-style mirrorless camera, while the K-1 is a DSLR.
 Both cameras are equipped with a full frame sensor.
-The Leica has a resolution of 23.7 megapixel, whereas the Pentax provides 36.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Leica has a resolution of 23.7 megapixels, whereas the Pentax provides 36.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Leica M Typ 240 vs Pentax K-1

-The side-by-side display below illustrates the physical size and weight of the Leica M Typ 240 and the Pentax K-1.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the M Typ 240 – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Leica M Typ 240 and the Pentax K-1 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M Typ 240 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-1 is notably larger (36 percent) than the Leica M Typ 240.
 Moreover, the K-1 is substantially heavier (49 percent) than the M Typ 240.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.